 God, you are worthy of my praise and thanks.
-You guide and provide
+You guide and provide for

-your love and mercy to me.
+mercy to me.
 Through Christ, I pray.
 Amen.

 Spiritual Formation Verses: Luke 22:19

-saying, "This is my body given for you; do this in remembrance of me."
+"This is my body given for you; do this in remembrance of me."

 Unceasing Worship: Biblical Perspectives on Worship and the Arts